Aavirash/r1-digital-painting-app/R1_INSTRUCTIONS.md

 3. Create an email with the specified format and attachment
 4. Send the email to the user's email address through the native email system
 5. Do NOT send a response back to the app (since wantsR1Response is false)
+6. DO NOT create any links or upload to any service

 ## App Stability: